 The Provincial Government allows an extension of time in which you can claim a grant for the prior year if you meet certain qualifications.
 Retroactive grant application forms are available at the Property Tax Department.
 Evidence for proof of residency is required.
 Retroactive applications are applicable for the preceding year only.

 Why am I being penalized for not claiming my Home Owner Grant?

 The amount of taxes owing is reduced by claiming the grant you are eligible for.
 Until you claim your grant the total remains outstanding.
 Grants have to be claimed each year that you are eligible.

 I received a property assessment, but I think the value is too high.
 What do I do?

 You can appeal your property tax assessment with BC Assessment prior to February 1.
 The City is not responsible for the value assigned to your property, therefore it has no authority to make changes to your annual assessment.

 I think that my taxes are too high, can I appeal them?

 Each May tax rates are set by Council and all residential properties are taxed at the same rate.
 As mentioned above, if you wish to appeal your assessment, please contact BC Assessment.

-How do I decide where my principle residence is?
+How do I decide where my principal residence is?

-A principle residence is the place that a person makes their home and conducts their daily affairs.
-If a person owns more than one home, they can’t designate which one is their principle residence.
+A principal residence is the place that a person makes their home and conducts their daily affairs.
+If a person owns more than one home, they can’t designate which one is their principal residence.